-The Donald J. Cohen Fellowship Program for International Scholars in Child and Adolescent Mental Health is a training program for young professionals modeled on successful activities at previous IACAPAP Congresses and Research Seminars.
-Approximately twenty-five fellows are selected during each Congress, to take part in this valuable training opportunity.
+Donald J. Cohen Fellowship Program (DJCFP) for International Scholars in Child and Adolescent Mental Health is a training program for young professionals modelled on successful activities during previous IACAPAP Congresses and Research Seminars.
+Twenty two fellows were selected this year (chosen from a competitive pool of more than 180 applicants), to take part in this valuable training opportunity.

 - Daily small group meetings with leading experts serving as mentors

 - Special seminars

 - Social activities

 - Free registration fee for the general sessions

 - Possible partial support of travelling expenditures to the Congress

 Mentors who have generously accepted to contribute their time, wisdom and guidance to the programme in Prague are:

 - Elizabeth Barrett (Ireland)